Taking care of big public programs, like health care and better CPP, means you need more revenues to fund them -- and that means more taxes.

 Rick Salutin is a Canadian novelist, playwright and critic.
-He is a strong advocate of left wing causes and writes a regular column in the Globe and Mail.
+He is a strong advocate of left wing causes and writes a regular column in the Toronto Star.

 The U.S. president has revived the fear of a nuclear holocaust for a new generation.